wonkystuff/wonkystuff.github.io/arduino/examples.md

   sample rate is 65535 Hz.

 _A note about `wonkystuffCommon.h`_:
-> This file is intended to contain some useful definitions
+> `wonkystuffCommon.h` is intended to contain some useful
-> as well as some useful APIs, for exampl we have defined
+> definitions as well as APIs.
+For example we have defined
 > some identifiers to make reading the analogue controls a
 > bit more readable (use `wsKnob1` to `wsKnob4` instead of
 > `A0` to `A3`).
 This API will get some proper documentation